220919-Reston-Java-React-AWS/Javawockeez-PJ3-React/README.md

 #### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+You may open [http://localhost:3000](http://localhost:3000) to view it in the browser, although it will open automatically in your default browser when this command is run.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.